Spring Gear Guide

-When Lafleur launched the event last year with the support of the Silicon Valley Bicycle Coalition, a number of men liked the idea, but it was women who were particularly enthusiastic.
+When Lafleur launched the event in 2014 with the support of the Silicon Valley Bicycle Coalition, a number of men liked the idea, but it was women who were particularly enthusiastic.
 “They definitely had more interest in it.
 I think for a lot of women the whole Bike to Work idea wasn’t that successful … they couldn’t do it as much as they wanted because they had to worry about gear, or it was too far or they had to pick up kids or whatever,” Lafleur explained.
 “But doing the errands was something they could definitely do.”

 With no need to worry about work materials or a change of clothes, storage space on the bike is freed up for purchases.
 And since nobody is concerned with what to wear to the grocery store, many people took the opportunity to throw on some workout clothes, take the long route to the grocery store, and combine their errands with exercise.

 Using a team of volunteers, Bike to Shop Day recruited local businesses to offer incentives – such as discounts or freebies – to customers who arrived by bike.
-In 2014, they had over 90 businesses sign up in 11 cities and this year, the list has grown.

-Bike to Shop Day highlights a growing trend in the US that positions the bicycle as a viable mode of transport for everyday activities.
+Bike to Shop Day highlights a growing trend in the US and Canada that positions the bicycle as a viable mode of transport for everyday activities.
 As more and more people ride their bikes to work and to the shop, it will be on politicians and planners to adjust infrastructure accordingly.